Do you know that identity theft is not a joke, Jim?! Well, this article focuses on how best you can protect yourself from identity theft.

 How Do I Prevent Identity Theft?

-- Identity protection tools such as Incogni by Surfshark, McAfee Identity Protection, Norton LifeLock Identity Advisor, and IOLO Privacy Guardian can help you to remove your personal information from public websites on the internet.
+- Identity protection tools such as Incogni by Surfshark, McAfee Identity Protection, Norton LifeLock Identity Advisor, and IOLO Privacy Guardian can help you remove your personal information from public websites on the internet.

 - Kamo by CCleaner to protect you from online tracking